 - The Florida Civil Rights Act (FCRA) – The FCRA serves as the state law analog to the federal Civil Rights Act, prohibiting religious discrimination.

-Do Religious Discrimination Laws Have Exceptions?
+Exceptions in Religious Discrimination Laws

 Under Title VII, certain employers have an exception from the blanket prohibition on religious discrimination.
 These exemptions include: